drizzt/stompserver/README.txt

 Queues can be monitored via the monitor queue.
 If you subscribe to /queue/monitor, you will receive a status message every 5 seconds that displays each queue, it's size, frames enqueued, and frames dequeued.
 Stats are sent in the same format of stomp headers, so they are easy to parse.
-The stats for each queue are separated by an empty line terminated with a newline.
+Following is an example of a status message containing stats for 2 queues:

+Queue: /queue/client2
+size: 0
+dequeued: 400
+enqueued: 400

+Queue: /queue/test
+size: 50
+dequeued: 250
+enqueued: 300

 Basic client authorization is also supported.
 If the -a flag is passed to stompserver on startup, and a .passwd file exists in the run directory, then clients will be required to provide a valid login and passcode.
 See passwd.example for the password file format.